stefanodriussi/rconsharp/README.md

 }
 ```

 Note: rconsharp is designed to work with the `async/await` paradigm.
-Nothing to be afraid of but remember you have to mark the encapsulating method with the `async` keyword.
+Nothing to be afraid of but remember you have to mark the encapsulating method with the `async` keyword and you have to `await` the `awaitable` methods in order to get the results.
 Refer to the [official documentation](http://msdn.microsoft.com/en-us/library/hh191443.aspx) if you wish to learn more on the subject.

 ### Dependencies